JasperFx/wolverine/docs/guide/messaging/transports/rabbitmq.md

 ## Interoperability with Mass Transit

-Wolverine can interoperate bi-directionally with [MassTransit](https://masstransit-project.com/) using [Rabbit MQ](/guides/messaging/transports/masstransit).
+Wolverine can interoperate bi-directionally with [MassTransit](https://masstransit-project.com/) using [RabbitMQ](http://www.rabbitmq.com/).
 At this point, the interoperability is **only** functional if MassTransit is using its standard "envelope" serialization approach (i.e., **not** using raw JSON serialization).